kwhitley/itty.dev/itty-router/concepts.md

 ## Whatever you pass to `router.fetch()` goes to the handlers.

-`router.fetch(request, ...args)` is an asynchronous function that takes a `Request` and any additional arguments, then sends them to every matching route/handler.
+`router.fetch(request, ...args)` is an asynchronous function that takes a `request` and any additional arguments, then sends them to every matching route/handler.

 Want to use your own context?
 Pass additional information?
 Just add it to the `.fetch()`.